robertu94/robertu94.github.io/content/about/index.md

 permalink: /about/
 ---

-I am a Post-Doctoral Appointee at Argonne National Laboratory under Franck Cappello, Sheng Di and Bogdan Nicolae.
+I am an Assistant Computer Scientist at Argonne National Laboratory under Franck Cappello.
 My particular **research interests** are lossy compression, science data and evaluation for AI, distributed systems, and systems programming.

 Academics